-The generic-address subfield of the Final-Recipient field MUST contain the mailbox address of the recipient (from the transport envelope) as it was when the message was accepted for delivery by the Reporting MTA.
+The generic-address sub-field of the Final-Recipient field MUST contain the mailbox address of the recipient (from the transport envelope), as it was when the Reporting MTA accepted the message for delivery.

-The Final-Recipient address may differ from the address originally provided by the sender, because it may have been transformed during forwarding and gatewaying into an totally unrecognizable mess.
+The Final-Recipient address may differ from the address originally provided by the sender, because it may have been transformed during forwarding and gatewaying into a totally unrecognizable mess.
 However, in the absence of the optional Original-Recipient field, the Final-Recipient field and any returned content may be the only information available with which to correlate the DSN with a particular message submission.

-The address-type subfield indicates the type of address expected by the reporting MTA in that context.
+The address-type sub-field indicates the type of address expected by the reporting MTA in that context.
 Recipient addresses obtained via SMTP will normally be of address-type "rfc822".

 NOTE: The Reporting MTA is not expected to ensure that the address actually conforms to the syntax conventions of the address-type.
-Instead, it MUST report exactly the address received in the envelope, unless that address contains characters such as CR or LF which may not appear in a DSN field.
+Instead, it MUST report exactly the address received in the envelope, unless that address contains characters such as CR or LF which are not allowed in a DSN field.